-Using a Nest thermostat is one of the most convenient ways to optimize the everyday schedule of your heating and cooling.
-This smart thermostat can recognize your preferences and automatically make adjustments.
-But as you might expect, it won’t work properly or at all if you see an error code appear.
-The exact error code supplies useful information about the underlying problem, something a trained technician can use to provide solutions that much sooner.
+Using a Nest thermostat is one of the best ways to improve the day-to-day schedule of your comfort system.
+This smart thermostat can be taught your preferences and automatically make changes.
+But as you may expect, it won’t work properly or at all if you see an error code appear.
+The precise error code offers useful information about the underlying problem, something a trained technician can use to present solutions that much sooner.

-Here are seven of the most common error codes you might find on your Nest thermostat.
-We’ll review the basics of each error code as well as how you can solve it and the estimated cost to do so.
-Keep in mind that while the costs will ultimately be dependent on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
-This should also cover travel and labor costs on top of any specific hardware needed to wrap up repairs.
+Listed below are seven of the most frequent error codes you may discover on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you could solve it and the projected cost to do so.
+Keep in mind that while the costs will ultimately depend on the exact Nest model, you can count on paying between $75-$200 for repairs.
+This should include travel and labor costs along with any specific hardware necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is detached from the system.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on the screen until the issue is fixed.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is detached from the system.
+Because this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the problem is dealt with.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have appeared further along in your electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A professional technician will examine electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring might have disconnected or become damaged, or a disconnection might have appeared further along in the electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A certified technician will examine electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not just a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin checking connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software error.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.

-They’ll detach the power and gradually look at each wire, making sure they are fully attached into the connector with the proper amount of bare copper.
-When they pinpoint the malfunctioning connector, it can be replaced for a new one.
+They’ll disconnect the power and gradually look at each wire, making sure they are fully placed into the connector with the correct amount of bare copper.
+After they pinpoint the problem connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is especially hot.
+This critical error code can surface when the weather outside is particularly hot.
 The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will finally power down.
-Assuming the breakers are on, you can inspect a couple of other places before calling a professional technician.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually shut down.
+Presuming the breakers are on, you can inspect a couple of other places before consulting a professional technician.

-Since this error can drain your thermostat’s battery, the first step could be restoring enough power to find out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and deliver power through a USB cable.
-In the event it displays error code 195, you can continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it will likely be best to get in touch with a pro.
+As this error can consume your thermostat’s battery, the first step could be supplying enough power to figure out if this specific error code is what you’re working with.
+You can detach the thermostat from its base and supply power by using a USB cable.
+If it reveals error code 195, you should continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-A technician should meticulously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical error with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
+This can stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
+A technician can meticulously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it can still prevent you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting sufficient power.
-You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+While this error code isn’t critical, it can still keep you from using the Nest thermostat how you want to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting adequate power.
+You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you may notice error code E297 appear.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

 Like error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is being delivered through the Nest’s wiring, it may damage internal components and may even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off straightaway.
-You can then get a hold of a professional technician with the appropriate experience detecting and solving electrical problems.
+If too much power is being delivered inside the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to turn the power off as soon as you can.
+You can then contact a professional technician with the appropriate experience detecting and resolving electrical problems.

 e73 – Critical

-This could be as simple as the breaker being turned off, but it can also be a problem with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing seems to be out of place, it’s time to get in touch with a local professional.
+This could be as easy as the breaker being shut off, but it could also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s time to speak with a local professional.